snigenigmatic/ollama-chat-app/README.md

 # Simple LLM Chat Application using React + Vite + TS and Rust + Ollama

+This is a starter package of sorts for me to build projects with Rust.
+Hope you enjoy!

 ## Motivations
 - I love Python, but it seems monotonous, it is simple and straightforward; THIS was a challange!
 - Rust makes you feel one with your system irrespetive of wether you are just builing a https server ir a 3D game engine